Efesto/blog/_posts/2023-02-13-remote-journal_follow-up.md

 Also, sometimes the information in it is useful for aspects of work that have to be executed in the day.

-> I think that being a simple and useful tool that pays back the time spent on it doesn't need to actively encourage anyone to use it.
+> It's a simple and useful tool, and because of that we use it without any need of "encouragement"

 ## The remote journal is another step in the direction of working asynchronously, without meetings.
 When do you think instead makes sense to have meetings?